 Kitovu Health Care Complex is located at Kitovu hill, within Masaka Municipality, which has a population of 79,200 people.

-The distance to Masaka town is 4km, and it is 130 km to Kampala (approximately 3 hours drive), the capital of Uganda.
-Masaka district is home to 804,300 of the 30,000,000 people living in Uganda and lies immediately below the Equator.
+The distance to Masaka town is 4km, and it is 130 km to Kampala (approximately 3 hours drive), the capital city of Uganda.
+Masaka district is home to 804,300 of the 41,251,449 people living in Uganda and lies immediately below the Equator.
 89% of the population lives in rural areas.

-Besides Masaka district, Kitovu receives patients from the boundary districts of Sembabule, Rakai, Kalangala and the southern part of Mpigi (about 1,500,000 people).
-The target population of the hospital is estimated to be about 300,000 people.
+Kitovu hospital receives patients from greater Masaka comprising of eight districts; namely; Masaka, Kalungu, Bukamansimbi, Lwengo, Rakai, Kalangala, Ssembabule, Lyantonde and the southern part of Mpigi (about 1,500,000 people).
+The target population of the districts surrounding the hospital is estimated to be about 300,000 people.
 However, concerning disease prevention and health promotion, a smaller catchment area has been defined in order to allow the program to work effectively and be easily evaluated.
 In terms of the population covered at a referral status, it shares responsibility with Masaka Regional Referral Government Hospital, located 4.5 km away (total of 330 beds).

 Masaka district covers an area of about 4,560 sq km of which 30% is open water and swamps.
-The months March to May are considered as the season for long rains, while October, November and December are the months for short rains.
+The months March to May are considered to be the short rainy seasons, while September to December are the long and heavy rainy seasons.
 In these times, peaks of incidences and prevalence of Malaria, the number one cause of ill health in the region, tend to follow the peaks of the rainy seasons.

 The main ethnic group is Baganda, with Luganda being the main spoken language, followed by English.
 The majority of the people are poor peasant farmers with small family incomes.
 Principal economic activities include animal husbandry, fishing, coffee and banana farming.
 A small percentage of the population is engaged in small-scale industries, trade or salaried employment.
 The cost of living is quite high, whereas income is steadily decreasing, thus many people have very little to spend on health.